docker/docs/desktop/troubleshoot/overview.md

     ![Diagnose & Feedback](../images/diagnose-support.png){:width="600px"}
 2. When the diagnostics collection process is complete, select **Upload to get a Diagnostic ID**.
 3. When the diagnostics are uploaded, Docker Desktop prints a diagnostic ID.
 Copy this ID.
-4. Use your diagnostis ID to get help:
+4. Use your diagnostics ID to get help:
-    - If you have a paid Docker subscription: select **Contact Support**.
+    - If you have a paid Docker subscription, select **Contact Support**.
 This opens the [Docker Desktop support](https://hub.docker.com/support/desktop/){:target="_blank" rel="noopener" class="_"} form.
 Fill in the information required and add the ID you copied in step three to the **Diagnostics ID** field.
 Then, select **Submit** to request Docker Desktop support.
         > **Note**
         >
         > You must be signed in to Docker Desktop to access the support form.
 For information on what's covered as part of Docker Desktop support, see [Support](../../support/index.md).